 Row (feature) data.
 A tab separated text file containing annotation information for the features.
-In case of probe level data: exactly TWO columns; 1st col = probe/feature IDs; 2nd col = corresponding gene ID for each feature ID in 1st col. In case of gene level data: the gene IDs newline-separated (i.e. just one column).
-It is recommended to use ENTREZ gene IDs (to benefit from downstream visualization and exploration functionality of the EnrichmentBrowser).
+In case of probe level data: exactly \TWO\ columns; 1st col = probe/feature IDs; 2nd col = corresponding gene ID for each feature ID in 1st col. In case of gene level data: the gene IDs newline-separated (i.e. just \one\ column).
+It is recommended to use \ENTREZ\ gene IDs (to benefit from downstream visualization and exploration functionality of the EnrichmentBrowser).
 NO headers, row or column names.
 The number of rows (features/probes/genes) in this file should match the number of rows/features of the expression matrix.
+Alternatively, this can also be the ID of a recognized platform such as org Organism under investigation in KEGG three letter code, e.g. 'hsa' for 'Homo sapiens'.
+See also kegg.species.code to convert your organism of choice to data.type Expression data type.
+Use 'ma' for microarray and 'rseq' for RNA-seq data.
+If

-Alternatively, this can also be the ID of a recognized platform such as 'hgu95av2' (Affymetrix Human Genome U95 chip) or 'ecoli2' (Affymetrix E. coli Genome 2.0 Array).
+'hgu95av2' (Affymetrix Human Genome U95 chip) or 'ecoli2' (Affymetrix E. coli Genome 2.0 Array).
 If 'exprs' is a SummarizedExperiment, the 'rdat' argument can be left unspecified, which then expects probe and corresponding Entrez Gene IDs in respectively named columns 'PROBEID' and 'ENTREZID' in the rowData slot.